Oak Creek canyon, sedona

 Exploring The Canyon and Creek:

 A narrow 2 lane highway, 89a, is the only way in an out of Oak Creek canyon and it can be very busy at times.
 Along its approximately 15 mile journey through the bottom of the canyon there are several campgrounds, trailheads, and designated picnic areas.
 The picnic areas and designated pullouts are probably your best and safest option to easily access the creek on a day visit.
 Parking lots at designated trailheads like the famous West Fork trail at the Call Of the Canyon day use area can fill up very quickly particularly on weekends and during high tourist seasons like Spring and fall.
-The campgrounds are often full with limited parking and not really a good option to explore and access the creek unless you are actaully camped there in my opinion.
+Grasshopper point can be a good option as there is a very large parking lot, a scenic picnic area, and relatively good creek access.
+The campgrounds are often full with limited parking and not really a good option to explore and access the creek unless you are actually camped there in my opinion.

 Of course, the well-known and crazy popular Slide Rock state park located in the heart of the canyon is always an option.
 But personally, I would rather stick in a needle in my eye than visit that park for too many reasons to detail here.
 But in general, its just way too busy.